tristantao/kaggle_survivor/writeup.md

 ## Kaggle Exercise ##

-&& Where do we download R/ Installation instructions?

 First we must indicate to R where our current working directory is.
 We achieve that by calling setcwd (roughly stands for set current working directory).

-&& whats a working directory
+Working directory is important, because we have to indicate to R which folder we are working in (current directory).
+This lets R know which folder to look for the data input etc.

 ```R
 setwd("/Path/to/training/test/data/")